CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Reionization, structure growth, and galaxy emergence through line intensity mapping

 \subsection{Survey strategy and ancillary data}

-To maximize the potential for cross-correlation with spectroscopy at other wavelengths, as well as to extract the ancillary physical properties of the galaxies that make up the line intensity-mapping signal, and for foreground rejection, it is critical to survey the fields with the most sensitive observations across the broadest coverage in wavelength bands from X-ray to meter wavelengths and the densest spectroscopic coverage across fields that are many degrees in size on the sky (including, where possible, overlap with the best cosmological \ion{H}{1} 21\,cm surveys).
-These considerations have resulted in the choice of the E-COSMOS and E-CDFS (including the H-UDF) fields as the highest priority survey fields for the line intensity mapping surveys with EoR-Spec, with region around 18$^{h}$ in the HERA strip, as well as UDS/SXDS, and the \textit{Euclid} SEP as backup fields.
+To maximize the potential for cross-correlation with spectroscopy at other wavelengths, it is critical to survey the fields that have both the most sensitive observations across the broadest coverage in wavelength bands from X-ray to meter wavelengths and that have the densest spectroscopic coverage across fields that are many degrees in size on the sky (including, where possible, overlap with the best cosmological \ion{H}{1} 21\,cm surveys).
+The combination of data sets enables removal of foreground sources as well as the extraction of the ancillary physical properties of some of the galaxies that contribute to the line intensity-mapping signal.
+These considerations have resulted in the choice of the E-COSMOS and E-CDFS (including the H-UDF) fields as the highest priority survey fields for the line intensity mapping surveys with EoR-Spec.
+The UDS/SXDS, and \textit{Euclid} SEP fields and a region around 18$^{h}$ in the HERA constant declination strip serve as backup fields.
 E-COSMOS and E-CDFS will have deep $\it{Y}$+$\it{Z}$+$\it{HK}$ band coverage, including grism spectroscopy across 4.4 and 10\,deg$^2$ from \textit{Euclid}, and deep/ultra-deep optical Subaru/HSC griz\textit{Y} + 4 narrow-band imaging and PFS spectroscopy as part of the HSC strategic program and Hawaii-Two-0 (H20) surveys -- both of which are essential for the selection of the highest-redshift galaxies.
 The \textit{Euclid} deep fields are expected to lead to the identification of thousands of galaxies at $z \sim 8$.
-The same E-CDFS area is covered by the 6000\,hour {\em Spitzer}/IRAC SLS survey at 3.6 and 4.5\,$\mu$m, in preparation for \textit{JWST}, \textit{WFIRST} and \textit{Euclid}. \textit{Euclid} deep field has also been selected for deep imaging in the LMT/TolTEC LSS survey at 1.1, 1.4, and 2.1\,mm, and additional deep optical/near-infrared imaging with CFHT and UKIRT.
+The same E-CDFS area is covered by the 6000\,hour {\em Spitzer}/IRAC SLS survey at 3.6 and 4.5\,$\mu$m in preparation for \textit{JWST}, \textit{Roman} and \textit{Euclid}.
+The \textit{Euclid} deep field has also been selected for deep imaging in the LMT/TolTEC LSS survey at 1.1, 1.4, and 2.1\,mm and additional deep optical/near-infrared imaging with CFHT and UKIRT.
 Thus, by the time of first light of FYST, the multi-wavelength coverage in these fields will extend far beyond their current nominal sizes, providing the necessary ancillary data over the full anticipated EoR-Spec field sizes (4\,deg$^2$ each).
-The E-CDFS field also falls into the HERA 21\,cm survey strip.
+The E-CDFS field also falls within the much larger HERA 21\,cm constant declination survey strip.